tom-lord/eurovision_map/README.md

-    combined        - The scores actually awarded to each country, in the competition televote        - The scores as given by the public vote ONLY jury            - The scores as given by the jury panel ONLY
+    combined        - The scores actually awarded to each country, in the competition televote        - The scores as given by the public vote ONLY jury            - The scores as given by the jury panel ONLY difference      - Display how closely the jury and televotes were in agreement

 (Note: For most years, this "full breakdown" of split vote scores is unfortunately unavailable.)